YijingLin123/yijinglin123.github.io/_pages/projects.md

 ======

 Here are some of the awards I have received in recognition of my contributions to research and innovation:

+- 2025 Second Prize of the Invention and Innovation Award of the China Invention Association

 - 2024 Second Prize for Scientific and Technological Progress from the China Urban Rail Transit Association (National First-Class Association)